India

 Courts

-As at September 2025, AI use in Indian courts is focused on improving efficiency and reducing time spent on routine tasks.
+As at March 2026, AI use in Indian courts is focused on improving efficiency and reducing time spent on routine tasks.
 In India’s judiciary, there are over 50 million cases backlogged (including but not limited to criminal matters), which would take human judges more than 300 years to resolve at the current pace.

 Case management

 India’s e-Courts initiative, launched in 2004 and spearheaded by the Supreme Court of India, is a government-funded nationwide project incorporating AI for automated case management, legal research, and document digitisation, aiming to reduce case backlogs and improve judicial efficiency (including in criminal proceedings).
-The project is being implemented under the joint partnership of the Department of Justice, the Ministry of Law and Justice, the Government of India and the Supreme Court of India’s e-Committee, in a centralised manner through the respective High Courts.
+The project is being implemented under the joint partnership of the Department of Justice, the Ministry of Law and Justice, the Government of India and the Supreme Court of India’s e-Committee in a centralised manner through the respective High Courts.

 Phase I |